 “With the closed-loop propane system, Exmark is seeing the Lazer Z Propane mower burn 40 to 50% less fuel, and the performance exceeds what we had on the old system,” Swanson says.
 “That’s helping to lower the amount of greenhouse gas (GHG) emissions dramatically as well.”
-Customers in the lawn care industry are now coming to understand that with an up-front investment in a mower with advanced EFI technology, they can get a long-term payback with fuel efficiency.
+Customers in the lawn care industry are now coming to understand that with a higher up-front investment in a mower with advanced EFI technology, they can get a long-term payback with the fuel efficiency gains.

 Using propane fuel is not without trade-offs for the manufacturer.
 There is a cost and weight penalty due to the amount of fuel needing to be hauled on-board the mower (or other vehicle) as well as the increased storage needs for the gaseous fuel.
+The propane container alone can weigh as much as a full gasoline fuel tank.
 To combat the added weight issues, Exmark has worked to lower the overall package weight by going to a one-tank propane system as opposed to the two-tank solutions typically found in the industry.
 Instead of two 33.5-pound tanks mounted off the side, Exmark uses one 43.5-pound tank that is centrally mounted over the engine, reducing the overall weight and enhancing mower handling due to the balanced tank location.

 “If there is ever a way we can reduce weight without impacting durability, it’s a win-win.
-But we won’t sacrifice the durability,” Swanson says.
+But we won’t sacrifice the durability that our landscape contractors are relying on 10 hours a day, six days a week,” Swanson says.

 Beyond the electronics and sensors included in the fuel injection system, Exmark implemented last year its RED on-board intelligence platform which is capable of improving fuel savings even further.
 Instead of a spring-based mechanical governor system, the RED platform features an electronic governor on the engine that was originally developed for generator and welder machines.
 The electronic governor offered by Exmark, E-Gov, helps to maintain a constant yet slightly reduced engine rpm which reduces fuel consumption while maintaining blade tip speed for improved and consistent cut quality.